The Jewish Home: 24th Knesset: Moshe elected

+25th Knesset: Joint ticket with Yamina

 Yossi Brodny was chosen on 18 July 2022 to lead the party's slate ahead of the 2022 Israeli legislative election.
 The party allied with Yamina and a joint run, running under the name "The Jewish Home", was approved by the Central Committee of the party on 14 September 2022.

+Candidate list (25th Knesset)

+Top ten candidates for the 2022 elections to the 25th Knesset: